By Annette M. Dixon, DVM

-If you have any questions on parasites or medical problems, please call the Clarksville Veterinary Clinic at 573-242-3233.
-For grooming and boarding questions, please call Clarksville Grooming and Boarding at 573-560-3233.
+If you have any questions concerning heartworm disease or any thing else about your pet, please call Clarksville Veterinary Clinc at 573-242-3444 or Clarksville Grooming and Boarding at 573-560-3233.
+We care about the health of your pet!